aspose-words/Aspose.Words-API-References/english/net/aspose.words/paragraphformat/suppresslinenumbers/_index.md

 ---
 title: ParagraphFormat.SuppressLineNumbers
 second_title: Aspose.Words for .NET API Reference
-description: Specifies whether the current paragraphs lines should be exempted from line numbering which is applied in the parent section.
+description: Specifies whether the current paragraphs lines should be exempted from line numbering which is applied in the parent section in C#
 type: docs
 weight: 370
 url: /net/aspose.words/paragraphformat/suppresslinenumbers/